Bachelor of Science in Emergency Health Sciences

-All applicants must meet the basic requirements for admission to the Department of Emergency Health Sciences.
+All applicants must meet the basic requirements for admission to the Department of Emergency Health Sciences, including a criminal background check upon acceptance.
 Admission to any EHS program does not guarantee eligibility for the National Registry of Emergency Medical Technicians or certification by Texas Department of State Health Services.

 All application materials must be received by the Office of the University Registrar by the application deadlines listed below.
 Applicants are encouraged to seek advisement from the School of Health Professions Office of Admissions and Special Programs.

 June 1 for August enrollment (Fall semester, preferred)